History of Eddrachilles

 HOW DID A CHURCH MANSE BECOME A HOTEL?

-By the 1920's the Church of Scotland no longer needed a manse at Badcall.
-Scourie, 2 miles to north over a steep hill, was now the main local centre of population and most people had joined the separate Free Presbyterian Church.
+By the 1900’s the Church of Scotland no longer needed a manse at Badcall.
+Scourie, 2 miles to north over a steep hill, was now the main centre of population and most people had joined the separate Free Presbyterian Church.
 The white church building at Badcall was retained for occasional services but gradually fell into disrepair.
 It was sold by the Church in the 1960's and converted into a holiday home.

 The former manse itself was bought in 1929 by Colonel Cuthbert, a First World War hero, and then provided a family home through the Second World War for his heirs.
 Under a family trust it was then offered as a convalescent home for nurses but proved to be too remote.
 Some former agricultural buildings had been sold and these operated more successfully in the 1950's as a remote Youth Hostel .
 Occasionally we have guests at the hotel who fondly remember visiting the very basic hostel as youngsters.